luk036/ellipsoid-method/cutting_plane.md

 ---

-Example - Matrix Norm Minimization
+Example - Matrix norm minimization
 ---------------------------------

 -   Let $A(x) = A_0 + x_1 A_1 + \cdots + x_n A_n$